thoughtram/blog/_posts/2015-05-03-the-difference-between-annotations-and-decorators.md

 The reason why this translate to a nested array, is because a parameter can have more than one annotation.

 Okay, so now we know what those annotations are and what they translate to, but we still don't know how something like `@Component` makes a normal class actually a component in Angular 2.
 It turns out that Angular itself takes care of that.
 Annotations are really just meta data added to code.
 That's why `@Component` and `@View` are a very specific implementation details of Angular 2.
 In fact, there are a couple of other annotations that the framework comes with.
-But also only the framework knows that to do with that information.
+But also only the framework knows what to do with that information.

 Another very interesting learning is that Angular expects the meta data on `annotations` and `parameters` properties of classes.
 If Traceur would not translate them to those particular properties, Angular 2 wouldn't know from where to get the meta data.
 Which makes **AtScript Annotations** just a very specific implementation of what annotations could actually be.